 How do i access/use SSH or execute commands as root?

 Usually you can just use our Web SSH terminal which is quick and easy in Webdock.
 If you want to use your own SSH client then we have instructions for that as well.
 Please click here for an overview of all our SSH guides.

-Can install something other than Ubuntu on my server?
-Debian, CentOS, Windows?
+Can install something other than Linux on my server?
+Windows?